dotnet/machinelearning/docs/code/CrossPlatform.md

 2. Native components must be explicitly built for additional architectures which we wish to support.
 This limits our ability to support new platforms without doing work.
 3. Building our native components for new platforms faces challenges due to lack of support for those components dependencies.
 This limits our ability to support the current set of platforms.
 4. Some of our external dependencies have limited support for .NET's supported platforms.
+5. Some things we use internally are optomized for x86/x64 and wont work well on other platforms.
+For example various components are parallelized but current webassembly targets are single threaded.
+It's likely some changes will be necessary to various algorithms to work well in these environments.

 ### 2.1 Problems
 ML.NET has a hard dependency on x86/x64.
 Some of the dependency is on Intel MKL, while other parts depend on x86/x64 SIMD instructions.
 To make things easier I will refer to these as just the x86/x64 dependencies.
 This is to perform many optimized math functions and enables several transformers/trainers to be run natively for improved performance.
 The problem is that these dependencies can only run on x86/x64 machines and are the main blockers for expanding to other architectures.
 While you can run the managed code on other architectures, there is no good way to know which parts will run and which ones wont.
 This includes the build process as well, which currently has these same hard dependencies and building on non x86/x64 machines is not supported.